-I stumbled across a strange story the other day.
-Apparently a pizza firm in New Zealand has started a ‘buy now, pay when you’re dead’ scheme.
-All you have to do is change your Will to pay the company after you die.
-In the meantime, you can eat as much pizza as you like.
+Apparently, a while ago a pizza firm in New Zealand started a ‘buy now, pay when you’re dead’ scheme.
+All you had to do was change your Will to pay the company after you died.
+In the meantime, you could eat as much pizza as you like.

-The offer, coined as ‘Afterlife Pay’, is the brainchild of a firm called Hell’s Pizza.
-In a way it’s a pushback against the more common ‘buy now, pay later’ schemes.
+The offer, coined as ‘Afterlife Pay’, was the brainchild of a firm called Hell’s Pizza.
+In a way it was a pushback against the more common ‘buy now, pay later’ schemes.
 According to the company’s CEO, Ben Cumming:

 We’re seeing a growing number of people using the schemes to buy essential items like food, and we think it’s taking it a step too far when you’ve got quick service restaurants like ours being asked to offer BNPL for what is considered a treat — especially when you consider people are falling behind in their payments and 10.5 per cent of loans in NZ are in arrears.

-Unlike ‘buy now, pay later schemes’, Afterlife Pay charges no interest or fees.
+Unlike ‘buy now, pay later schemes’, Afterlife Pay charged no interest or fees.
 You simply settle the tab when you’re dead.

 Change your Will for a gimmick?

-There’s a snag, though.
-Not everyone can get the deal.
-While anyone is invited to sign up, the company plans to choose 666 people in New Zealand for Afterlife Pay, along with a further 666 people in Australia.
-In other words, it’s devilishly difficult to get unlimited pizza but the scheme has certainly got people talking.
+There was a snag, though.
+Not everyone could get the deal.
+While anyone was invited to sign up, the company planned to choose 666 people in New Zealand for Afterlife Pay, along with a further 666 people in Australia.
+In other words, it was devilishly difficult to get unlimited pizza but the scheme certainly got people talking.

 Better reasons to change your Will